Last updated on August 4th, 2023 at 11:34 pm

 Your pet might want to curl up by your feet or be by your side for companionship.
 My uncle’s golden retriever used to do that to me all the time.
 His presence was comforting and it made me happy.

 When you’re out and about your normal life, it can be hard to spend time with your pet.
 While recovering from LASIK, this is the chance to spend some quality time with your little one.

 Just be careful not to get too close.
 Your pet might get too excited and accidentally hit your eyes.

 The day you get home after surgery is the hardest part.
 Your eyes keep watering and there’s not much you can do.

 Do these after LASIK activities to make time go by faster.

 Although sleep is great, it’s not the only way to pass the time, especially for people who have trouble falling asleep post-surgery.

 During those few hours, time might feel like it’s not moving.
 Once you get through this tough period, you should be all good to go.

 It does take courage to get LASIK.
-I remember how scared I was before my surgery but hang in there and imagine your bright future without prescription glasses.
-Something you’ve been wanting for years (fun fact: I wore glasses for 13 years) so keep reminding yourself of that.
+I remember how scared I was before my surgery but hang in there and imagine your bright future without prescription glasses!
+It’s probably something you’ve been wanting for years (fun fact: I wore glasses for 13 years) so keep reminding yourself of that.

 Now to You – After Lasik Activities